suzieamey86/Repositaurus/README.md

 # repositaurus
-This repository is for the purpose of sharing my work with others
+This repository is a portfolio of my work to share with others